microsoft/coe-starter-kit/coe-cli/docs/upgrade.md

 # Upgrade

-Upgrade will depend on how you installed the COE cli
+Upgrade will depend on how you installed the COE CLI

 ## Download